SSEH5643 Cardiac Rehabilitation

 - Indicative assessments in this unit are as follows: (1) a theory examination; (2) online laboratory assessments; and (3) objective structured clinical examination (OSCE).
 Further information is available in the unit outline.

 To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the objective structured clinical examination (OSCE) component.

 Supplementary assessment is not available in this unit.

 - Unit rules

-the Master of Clinical Exercise Physiology (73520).
+- enrolment in the Master of Clinical Exercise Physiology (73520).
 This unit is available, with the permission of the Head of School, to students in the honours

 - Advisable prior study: